 Why do swimmers go to such outrageous measures to make themselves look like fools you ask!
 The answer is they have to battle the incredible effects of friction in the water!
-You might think this sounds crazy, how could water have such a large force of friction, but it does and it makes all the difference to people that are winning and losing literally by tenths of a second.
+You might think this sounds crazy, how could water have such a large force of friction, but it does and it makes all

 You heard me right!!!
 Back in the 1940's the British made a GENUISE plan to counter the massive damage caused by German U Boats in the Atlantic, and with steel shorthand at the time what was the best resource to use???
 You guessed it!
 Water!
 But not just regular water, FROZEN water!
 I know exciting.

 But it was not just frozen water, but actually a combination of water and wood pulp known as pykrete, the Operation name was Project Habakkuk and the idea was that the ship would be able to be che

 In desperation for blog posts I realized that I had a gold mine before me!
 That gold mine is the sport of wrestling!
 This favorite past time of mine incudes many physics principals as while brute strength may help, using leverage is the best way to win.
 So for this post let's examine one of the most basic wrestling moves out there... the double leg!